Skip to content

 FieldDescription

-{notification_type}Type of notification (either log_match or docker_event)
+{{ notification_type }}Type of notification (either log_match or docker_event)

-{monitor_type}Either container or swarm depending on whether the monitored container is a regular container or belongs to a swarm service
+{{ monitor_type }}Either container or swarm depending on whether the monitored target is a regular container or a swarm service

-Log match Information
+Log Match Information

 FieldDescription

-{keywords}Matched keywords (formatted list)
+{{ keywords }}Matched keywords (formatted list)

-{keyword}Alias for keywords
+{{ keyword }}Alias for keywords

-{log_entry}Full log entry
+{{ log_entry }}Full log entry

 Container Action Information